 Water demands for the development were estimated using the Ministry of Environment's Design Guidelines for Drinking Water Systems (2008) and the Ottawa Design Guidelines - Water Distribution (2010).
 A daily rate of 350 L/cap/day has been applied for the population of the proposed site.
-Population densities have been assumed 3.1 pers./2 BDRM + den, 2.1 pers./ 2 bedroom and 1 bedroom plus den apartment units, and 1.4 pers./studio and one-bedroom apartment units.
+Population densities have been assumed 2.1 pers./two-bedroom and 1 bedroom plus den apartment units, and 1.4 pers./studio and one-bedroom apartment units.
 See Appendix A.1 for detailed domestic water demand estimates.
 Additionally, commercial and retail domestic demands have been estimated at 28,000L/ha/day of floor area.

-The average day demand (AVDY) for the entire site was determined to be 2.14 L/s.
-The maximum daily demand (MXDY) is 2.5 times the AVDY for residential areas and 1.5 times the AVDY for commercial areas, which sums to 5.30 L/s.
-The peak hour demand (PKHR) is 2.2 times the MXDY for residential areas and 1.8 times the MXDY for commercial areas, totaling 11.64 L/s.
+The average day demand (AVDY) for the entire site was determined to be 2.07 L/s.
+The maximum daily demand (MXDY) is 2.5 times the AVDY for residential areas and 1.5 times the AVDY for commercial areas, which sums to 5.12 L/s.
+The peak hour demand (PKHR) is 2.2 times the MXDY for residential areas and 1.8 times the MXDY for commercial areas, totaling 11.25 L/s.
+The estimated demands are summarized in Table 3.1 below.